Onboarding as a WhatsApp ASP

 Creating new WhatsApp Senders

-Note that, in this case, the YOUR_projectId_PARAMETER in the server path is the Project ID of the subproject associated with the customer for whom the senders are being created.
-Also note that the region field, name field, and displayName and vertical fields of the details object are required fields.
-The other fields in the code sample are optional.
+In this case, the YOUR_projectId_PARAMETER placeholder in the server path is the Project ID of the subproject associated with the customer for whom the senders are being created.

 application/json